-- 3.2.1 The structure of the report has been designed to describe, in Sections 4 to 11, the current and proposed new operating model, the train design for station operations and the safety measures that have been incorporated into the design, standards for station operations, safety risk assessment and other important subject areas. - 3.2.2 Section 12 provides a summary description on international practice on managing station operations and train dispatch risk. - 3.2.3 Sections 13 15 provides key findings and comments on the current and proposed operating model, conclusion and recommendations for TfNSW and NSW TrainLink to consider. - 3.2.4 Listed in the Appendix 3 are documents used within the review process.
+- 3.2.1 The structure of the report has been designed to describe, in Sections 4 to 11, the current and proposed new operating model, the train design for station operations and the safety measures that have been incorporated into the design, standards for station operations, safety risk assessment and other important subject areas. - 3.2.2 Section 12 provides a summary description on international practice on managing station operations and train dispatch risk. - 3.2.3 Sections 13 15 provides key findings and comments on the current and proposed operating model, conclusion and recommendations for TfNSW and NSW TrainLink to consider. - 3.2.4 Section 16 is an Addendum, which describes the findings of a follow-up review, carried out from June to September 2020, to assess the progress against the findings and recommendations in the September 2019 report. - 3.2.5 Appendix 1 provides details of the meetings held, and the list of subject areas identified for the review.
+Appendix 2 provides details of the review programme.
+Appendix 3 lists the documents used in the review.
+Appendix 4 provides detail of the questionnaire on train dispatch methods.